phoebeW17/phoebeW17/README.md

 - 👋 Hi, I’m @phoebeW17
 - 👀 I’m interested in creating projects that bring value and joy to users!
 But also adding too many books to my tbr pile...
-- 🌱 I’m currently learning to code from the very beginning!
-JavaScript is my next challenge!
+- 🌱 I’ve completed the 16 week full stack development course run by Code Institute - Feb 2025.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Phoebe is a moon that is orbiting Saturn, sadly it is being hit by space debris and disintergrating , creating another ring around Saturn!